Hats-Protocol/proposal-hatter/docs/spec.md

 ## 0) Purpose & Summary

 We want decider trust zones (hats) to approve exactly-specified Hats changes and bounded funding, without giving the decider custody of funds or access controls.
 Proposals hash‑commit the precise Hats `multicall` bytes and the funding allowance for a Recipient Hat.
 After an optional timelock, anyone (or an address wearing an Executor Hat, if set) can execute the proposal.
-Funding is pull‑based: a Recipient Hat wearer calls Proposal Hatter, which (a) verifies entitlement and internal allowance, then (b) instructs the Safe AllowanceModule to transfer ETH/ERC‑20 from the DAO’s vault to the recipient.
+Funding is pull‑based: a Recipient Hat wearer calls Proposal Hatter, which (a) verifies entitlement and internal allowance, then (b) executes a Safe module transaction to transfer ETH/ERC‑20 from the DAO’s vault to the recipient.

 Concurrency model: Each proposal has its own decider trust zone (hat) and its own optional reserved Hats subtree.
 - A unique per‑proposal Approver Ticket Hat is created at propose‑time and later minted to the selected decider; only a wearer of this hat can approve or reject that proposal.